Praqma/alliance/7th-gathering/slides.md

 >>>>NEWSECTION

-## State of the Alliance
+## Collaboration in the Alliance

 ![logo](../images/new_logo_code_alliance.png)<!-- .element: class="plain  medium" -->

 How we work!
-What’s new?
-What has changed?
+That's not new - right?

 [http://josra.slack.com](http://josra.slack.com) - join! <!-- .element target="_blank" -->